maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

    documents these steps.

-Despite the second step appearing straightforward, I encountered an
-issue: how do I install networking tools when I need those same tools to configure my networking?
+Despite the second step appearing straightforward, I encountered an issue.
+How do I install networking tools when I need those same tools to configure networking?

 For many people, the easiest solution would be plugging in an Ethernet cable and installing packages that way.
 I also read that downloading the